MuseMatch

 From user needs to Design decisions

-Built endorsement and review functionality directly into user profiles, giving every interaction a visible record of creative credibility.
+Endorsements and peer reviews built into profiles.
+Every interaction leaves a visible record of creative credibility.

 Mentor-Mentee Matching

-Reinforced the three-path onboarding as a core structural decision, giving the matching algorithm the right context from the start.
+The three-path onboarding gives the matching algorithm the right context from the start.

 Filtering by Skill & Availability

-Filters were designed to be expressive, reflecting not just what a user does but how and when they work.
+Filters reflect not just what users do, but how and when they work.

 Secure Communication